-International students must meet all University and ACON graduate admission requirements and must have a minimum score of 550 on the paper-based Test of English as a Foreign Language (TOEFL) or a minimum score of 213 on the computer- based TOEFL.
+International students must meet all University and ACONHP graduate admission requirements and must have a minimum score of 550 on the paper-based Test of English as a Foreign Language (TOEFL) or a minimum score of 213 on the computer- based TOEFL.

 MSN Academic Requirements

 - All students must maintain an overall GPA of 3.0 on all valid work attempted in the MSN program with not more than six semester hours at C or below.
 A student who has earned a grade of C or below in more than six semester hours of coursework will be dismissed from the program.